ElizavetaKul/my-study-ML-projects/README.md

 # my-study-ML-projects
-Here are some tasks which I've done to practice basic ML algorythms
+Here are some tasks which I've done to practice basic ML algorithms